irishgordo/harvester-wiki/Roadmap.md

 * Support seamless migration from other virtualization platforms.
 * Restore Harvester VMs into a new Harvester cluster.

 Future
 ------
 * GPU passthrough support.
 * Container and VM network integration or path to communication
 * VXLAN
 * Enhanced Integration with Rancher for massive edge deployments
 * Network enhancement: support telco network solutions
-*   Differential / layered image downloaded (to reduce network traffic with large images)

 Past releases